hrsf131-group3/neighborhood-reviews/README.md

-# Neighborhood Reviews
+# Real estate web application

-> Users can see neighborhood stats and filter reviews based on a variety of categories.
+> This is the reviews service that is part of the real estate web application.
+Users can see neighborhood statistics and filter reviews based on a variety of categories.
+The backend of the service was built and scaled to handle 1000rps.

 ## Set-up